hcl96/quadbalance/README.md

 PyQuadBalance

-The ultimate flying controls for your quadcopter.
+The ultimate flying interface for your quadcopter is here.
-Designed with Open Source hardware and software, install this into your Raspberry Flight Computer to get started.
+Designed with Open Source hardware and software, PyQuadBalance is tested on Q450 quadcopter with Raspberry Pi 4.

-Connect to your RaspberryPi4 via WIFI and clone this repo to get started

-PyQuadBalance will balance your quadcopter and allow you to control it via keyboard commannds:
+If your RPi4 has been configured to support remote access via WIFI, you can control it directly via keyboard commands.
+While a radio transmitter delivers the true RC experience, let's not underestimate the power of its CLI counterpart.

+Designed to mimic the transmitter, the keyboard control layout is intuitive:

                     W(Move Forward)                                    P(Power Up)
-       A(Move Left)  D(Move Right)           L(Power Down)
+      A(Move Left)                  D(Move Right)
-               S(Move Back)
+                    S(Move Back)                                  L(Power Down)

+PyQuadBalance will keep your quadcopter hovering in balance as you command it.

-PyQuadBalance runs a LQG controller with MPU9250 for roll and pitch control The Kalman filter filters noise and vibrations at 100Hz to optimally estimate roll and pitch angles The LQR tuned at equivalent of PD gain of 120,40 feedback the motors to achieve balance
+PyQuadBalance runs a LQG controller with MPU9250 for roll and pitch control The Kalman filter filters noise and vibrations to faithfully estimate roll and pitch angles The LQR tuned at equivalent of PD gain of 80,40 motor feedback to maintain balance at 100 Hz